 10 Best Ways to Party the Night Away in Miami

-Miami IS nightlife, from poolside happy hours to the hottest of clubs.
-So it's probably true that you could say nightlife becomes day life with hardly a break in between.
-Well, you know what they say--you can sleep when you're tanning.
+Miami IS nightlife, from poolside happy hours to ultra-hot nightclubs complete with gorgeous dancers and world-class DJs.
+In fact, you could say nightlife in Miami easily becomes day life with hardly a break in between.

 First an Art Deco theater, then a live music venue known for hosting groups like Pearl jam in its early days, the Cameo is a survivor.
 In a city known for great dance clubs and stellar music, this club stands apart from the competitive pack thanks to its ever-changing ways.
 Today, top DJs from around the world whip the beautiful crowds into pulsating frenzies, inundating them with trance, musica latina and house.
 Club kids show their appreciation with coolly confident dance moves--but don't let them intimidate you.
 You know you got game.
 Unlike some other clubs, VIP space can be reserved, so do call ahead.
 (786-235-5800, 786-507-3448)